 The Big Banks Lit the Fuse

-RBC, TD, Scotiabank, BMO, and CIBC all mandated employees back to the office for four days a week starting in fall 2025.
+RBC, TD, Scotiabank, and BMO all mandated employees back to the office for multiple days a week starting in fall 2025.
 Collectively, these institutions employ tens of thousands of Toronto office workers — and they need real space to accommodate them.
 Almost immediately, premium office floors in the Financial Core began disappearing from the market.

-If your business needs office space in Toronto and is competing with Canada’s biggest banks for the same Class A floors, you need a broker who knows the market before it hits public listings.
+If your business needs office space in Toronto and is competing with Canada’s biggest banks for the same top-tier floors, you need a broker who knows the market before it hits public listings.

 What This Means If You Are Searching for Office Space Right Now